Three Ways Jumping Rope Builds Athleticism, Shreds Fat, and Preserves Muscle

 Wanna supercharge it?
 Combine this with a dedicated calf specialization program and you’ll start carving an impressive pair of calves, stat.

 Single-Leg Countdown Skips: Start with 10 hops on your right leg, perform them all in a row and move directly to 10 hops on your left.
 If you miss just pick up where you left off and continue all the way to 1.

 Start with two sets and add one set each week for the next six weeks.

-The jump rope allows you to get creative as a conditioning tool.
-Because it’s low impact with low stress on the joints it’s a fantastic addition to density training circuits as a back-end exercise.
+The jump rope allows you to get creative as a conditioning tool to improve your cardiovascular fitness.
+Aerobic exercise obviously has tons of benefits from fat loss to heart health, but many traditional cardio methods, like running, are high-impact and require perfect technique.
+Because jumping rope is low impact with low stress on the joints it’s a fantastic addition to density training circuits as a back-end exercise.
 The neural demands are light enough that it won’t overly fatigue the nervous system and hinder training results with big-bang exercises like deadlifts.

 Here’s how they break down:

 With both of these modalities, you can play around with the work to rest ratio to make it more like a HIIT workout, or like a standard aerobic cardio protocol depending on your fat loss goals.